hyperledger-solang/solang/docs/language.rst

    implicit conversion would truncate from int256 to int64

 Now you can work around this by adding a cast to the argument to return ``return int64(bar);``, however it would be much nicer if the return value matched the argument.
-Multiple abs() could exists with overloaded functions, so that there is an ``abs()`` for each type.
+Instead, implement multiple overloaded abs() functions, so that there is an ``abs()`` for each type.

 It is allowed to cast from a ``bytes`` type to ``int`` or ``uint`` (or vice versa), only if the length of the type is the same.
 This requires an explicit cast.